-Students on assistantships must meet with the Graduate Student Services Coordinator who will provide them with an offer letter.
+Students on assistantships will be provided with an offer letter by the Graduate Student Services Coordinator.
 The responsibilities and details of an individual's financial support are included in his or her official offer letter from the Department Chair.
 This letter requires the individual's signature indicating an acceptance of the terms.
 GLAs, GTAs and GGAs are notified later of their teaching duties.

-To maintain the assistantship, students must complete the duties in a satisfactory manner and make satisfactory progress toward their degree.
+To maintain the assistantship, in addition to good academic standing, students must complete the duties in a satisfactory manner and make satisfactory progress toward their degree and their research.